What is a Data Mesh?

 Why Use This Architecture?

-The problem with traditional centralized IT-managed data warehouses or data lakes is that they rely on a central team who are not experts in all domains.
+The problem with traditional centralized IT-managed data warehouses or data lakes is that they rely on a central team who are not an expert in all domains.
 The benefit of a data mesh is that it delegates the responsibility for publishing data to domain experts.
 Sales and finance functions understand their respective datasets best.
 They need the tools from IT to enable them to curate and publish their data as a service so the whole organization can benefit from high-quality, accurate data from an authoritative source.

 It operates a universal interoperability bus into which the various business domains plug.
 Departmental data warehouse publishes its data-as-a-product using the common interoperability bus.